 Replace your bear spray when it’s expired, has been in extreme temps, or has been used.
 If you can’t buy bear spray, you can rent it at many national parks.

 While hiking, don’t keep your bear spray in your pack.
 Carry it in a holster, strapped to your chest like a total bad ass.
 Ideally, on the strap of your pack.
 You can also carry it in a belt holster like a modern cowboy.
-You want it somewhere you can easily access it.
+It should be easily accessible.

 At least two people in your party should have bear spray.
-Even better, a can for each pair.
+Even better, a can for each of you.

 How To Use Bear Spray

 It’s a good idea to practice so you’re confident you can use it in a rushed situation.
-With a bear charging you at 30mph, you’ve got about three seconds to grab that can, release it from the holster, pull the safety tab off, and spray.
-Don't EVER use bear spray on another person.
+With a bear charging you at 30 mph, you’ve got about three seconds to grab that can, release it from the holster, pull the safety tab off, and spray.
+Don't EVER use bear spray on another person (not even your ex).
 Bear spray is not the same as pepper spray.
 If you practice, do it in a remote area with no people around.

 Only use bear spray during an attack.
 Don’t spray it on your clothes and gear, like bug repellent.
 Don’t even spray it at a curious bear standing too close.
 Wait until the bear is declaring war.

-- Create a wall of spray that the bear must pass through.
+Create a wall of spray the bear must pass through.